onemarcfifty/onemarcfifty.github.io/_posts/2022-06-07-HyperV-Proxmox.md

 My primary goal was to run WSL2 for testing.
 It runs fine inside Windows 11.
 All you have to do is install it with `wsl --install -d debian` for example.

-As we run the hypervisor on top of a virtualized environment, the machine is roughly 25% slower (as the virtualization layer below needs to emulate the hardware) - besides that, I have seen no side effects so far.
+As we run the hypervisor on top of a virtualized environment, the machine is roughly 25% slower (as the virtualization layer below needs to emulate the hardware) - ~~besides that, I have seen no side effects so far.~~ **After the 2nd reboot I ran into issues**

+I had been working intensively with snapshots, therefore I initially did not realize that there is a big problem.
+After the 2nd reboot this did not work any more.
+After 10 minutes or so the machine went to high CPU utilization )100%) and became unusable.
+Checking the forums it turns out that this is a known .
+Things seem to be fixed with Kernel version 5.15 - I will update here as soon as I have more info. **For the time being this does not work on AMD Ryzen**